The healthcare industry is large and diverse enough for almost any investor to build a decent portfolio of the best healthcare stocks.

 With all the information out there about different brokerage companies, picking the best broker can be an uphill task.
-We’ve shortlisted the best healthcare to buy in 2021 and you can start trading them in our recommended brokers by clicking on the buttons of the following table.
+We’ve shortlisted some of the best brokers based on their fees, features, and regulatory status.

-Covid-19 pandemic worked in favor of a good number of healthcare stocks, driving share growth and increasing their value.
+The COVID-19 pandemic benefited many healthcare stocks, driving share growth and increasing their value into 2021.

 - Vertex Pharmaceuticals

 Medtronic is a renowned manufacturer and distributor of therapeutic medical devices primarily for managing chronic illnesses.

 With a market cap of $149,651m at the time of writing and with the worrisome issues brought about by coronavirus receding, Medtronic is projected to experience sizeable post-pandemic growth.
 The company has also posted better than predicted earnings per share and revenues in its most recent quarters, making it a stock worth considering at the moment.

 Since 2015, CVS Health has been on a painful journey from a high-flying growth stock to its current status as a value stock.
 However, in the present world of low prospective returns and high equity multiples, investors may get a more favourable risk/reward from value stocks like CVS.